Midpoint Calculator

 Output

-The geographic midpoint displayed as a distinct marker on the map, with its coordinates in Decimal Degrees and Degrees Minutes Seconds.
+The great-circle midpoint displayed as a distinct marker on the map, with its coordinates in Decimal Degrees and Degrees Minutes Seconds, plus the distance from A to B and from each point to the midpoint.

 Key Concepts